a-beautiful-echo/memorize-emojis/README.md

 # memorize-emojis
 A small app made in Godot.
 Memorize the list of given emojis to train your memory.
 That's all.

-(currently doesn't work on linux properly)
+(currently doesn't display emojis on linux systems properly, unless you have them installed)

 ___